 Located in North Pomfret, Vermont,

-The 160 acre Starbuck Farm sits about 9 miles west of Hanover, New Hampshire (home of Dartmouth College).
+the 160 acre Starbuck Farm sits about 9 miles west of Hanover, New Hampshire (home of Dartmouth College).
 The heavily wooded area sprawls over steep ridges and verdant valleys, and is less than a mile’s trek from the Appalachian Trail.
 It is just north of the town of Woodstock, which was chartered in 1761.

 Starbuck Farm was established in 1811.
 It encompasses the majority of a valley which forms the upper watershed of a tributary of Mill Creek and the White River.
 As with most farms in the area, it evolved from subsistence farming to sheep during the Napoleonic wars and then to a small dairy in the early 1900s.
 The majority of the property was originally clear cut for pasture, but secondary forests have been growing back since the early 1900’s.
 The outlines of the old pastures are still defined by iconic field stone walls throughout the woods (see left).